sodadata/docs/soda/sensitive-data.md

 ![sample-rows](/assets/images/sample-rows.png){:width="700px"}

 ### Turn off sample data collection
-Where your datasets contain sensitive or private information, you may *not* want to send samples from your data source to Soda Cloud.
+Where your datasets contain sensitive or private information, you may not want to collect, send, store, or visualize *any* samples from your data source to Soda Cloud.
 In such a circumstance, you can disable the feature completely in Soda Cloud.

 {% include disable-all-samples.md %}